RgAnna/cow-quest-3d-scene/README.md

 - Fully customized materials and textures inside Blender for easy adaptation and flexibility.
 - Ideal for use in games, animations, and high-quality visual presentations.

-## Usage

-Ready for import into any 3D software or game engine supporting Blender (.blend) or standard formats like FBX/OBJ.

-## Additional Information

-For questions or assistance, please feel free to reach out!

 __Contact:__ [https://www.artstation.com/rganna](https://www.artstation.com/rganna)